Smoothed Online Optimization with Unreliable Predictions: Introduction

-Here, $\eta$ is an appropriate measure of the accuracy of the predictions (see Definition \ref{defn:accuracy}) and relates to the total metric distance between the prediction $\tilde{x}_t$ and the optimal decision.
+Here, $\eta$ is an appropriate measure of the accuracy of the predictions (see Definition \ref{defn:accuracy}) and relates to the distance between the prediction $\tilde{x}_t$ and the optimal decision, and $\delta$ and $\gamma$ are hyperparameters of the algorithm.
 Note that, even though the competitive ratio is a function of the accuracy, the algorithm is oblivious to it.
-The competitive ratio is the minimum of two terms.
-If the predictions are accurate, i.e., if $\eta = 0$, then the competitive ratio of AOS is $1 + 2 \delta$.
-In other words, AOS is $(1 + 2 \delta)$-consistent and almost reproduces the hindsight optimal sequence of decisions if the predictions are accurate.
-However, even if predictions are completely inaccurate, i.e., if $\eta = \infty$, the competitive ratio of AOS is uniformly bounded by $\frac{12 + o(1)}{\delta} \left( \frac{2}{\alpha + \delta (1 + \alpha)} \right)^{2 / (\alpha \delta)}$.
-The trade-off between consistency and robustness is characterized by the confidence hyperparameter $\delta$, where the robustness bound depends exponentially on both $\delta$ and $\alpha$.
+If the predictions are accurate, i.e., if $\eta = 0$, then the competitive ratio of AOS is $1 + \delta + \gamma$.
+In other words, AOS is $(1 + \delta + \gamma)$-consistent and almost reproduces the hindsight optimal sequence of decisions if the predictions are accurate.
+Moreover, if $(\alpha, \delta)$ belongs to the \emph{feasible region}, then

+Therefore, even if predictions are completely inaccurate, i.e., if $\eta = \infty$, the competitive ratio of AOS is uniformly bounded.
+The trade-off between consistency and robustness is characterized by the confidence hyperparameters $\delta$ and $\gamma$, where the robustness bound depends exponentially on both $\delta$ and $\alpha$.
+In light of our lower bound, this means that AOS reproduces the order optimal trade-off between robustness and consistency in the feasible region.
 As a proof technique, the conventional potential function approach fails due to the non-convexity of the problem and the incorporation of predictions.
-Hence, significant novelty in the technique is required for the proof of Theorem \ref{thm:main} (see Remark \ref{rem:technovel} for a discussion).
+Hence, significant novelty in the technique is required for the proof of Theorem \ref{thm:main} (see Section \ref{sec:aos} for a discussion).

-We complement the theoretical analysis of AOS's performance with empirical validation in Appendix \ref{appendix:experiments}, where we report on experiments using AOS to ``robustify'' the decisions of a machine-learned algorithm for the problem of optimal microgrid dispatch with added noise and distribution shift in the predictions.
+We complement the theoretical analysis of AOS's performance with empirical validation in Section \ref{sec:numerics}, where we report on experiments using AOS to ``robustify'' the decisions of a machine-learned algorithm for the problem of optimal microgrid dispatch with added noise and distribution shift in the predictions.
 These experiments confirm that AOS effectively bridges the good average-case performance of black-box AI with worst-case robust performance.

-\emph{Second}, we prove that the exponential trade-off between consistency and robustness observed in AOS is, in fact, necessary.
-Thus, AOS achieves the order-optimal trade-off between consistency and robustness.
-More formally, Theorem \ref{thm:lowerbound} proves that any algorithm that is $(1 + \delta)$-consistent must be at least

-This lower bound shows the hardness of the problem brought about by non-convexity of hitting costs, and in particular implies that no algorithm can be $1$-consistent and robust.